How to Install Debian 12 on VMware Workstation 17

 Step 4

-You can find the shared folder on your Debian machine at /mnt/hgfs/FolderName.
-Create a file or folder in the shared folder and check it on your host PC, and you can see that the file-sharing is successful.
+You can find the shared folder in /mnt/hgfs/FolderName on your Debian guest machine.
+Now, create a file or folder in the shared folder.
+Finally, when you check it on your host PC, you can see that the file sharing is successful.

 Checking Shared Folder